 I developed a strong intellectual interest in Psychiatry during my teen years.
-The pursuit of this interest manifested itself as studies in Medicine (University of Athens), clinical training in Psychiatry (Athens, London) and academic research in Psychiatric Genetics (initially as postdoctoral fellow in David Housman’s lab at MIT, staff scientist at the Hutch, and subsequently as faculty and Lab Head at Rockefeller University and Columbia University).
-The highlight of my research so far has been the discovery of the importance of rare genetic variants in schizophrenia etiology, starting with an early publication that established a significant role for chromosome 22q11.2 microdeletions in schizophrenia (Karayiorgou et al. PNAS 1995, 92(17):7612-6) and culminating with three recent publications that characterized the genome-wide landscape of rare genetic mutations (both point mutations and copy number mutations) in schizophrenia (Xu et al. Nature Genetics 2008, 40(7):880-5; Xu et al. PNAS 2009, 106(39):16746-51; Xu et al. Nature Genetics 2011, 43(9):864-8).
-I also pride myself in showing the right instinct to partner early on with neuroscientist Joseph Gogos from Columbia University, a partnership that allowed us to translate immediately the rare variant knowledge derived from human genetic studies into biological function and neurobiological studies in animal models.
-Another valuable early research partnership is the one with Louw Roos, who has been the cornerstone of the clinical recruitment component of our research program.
+The pursuit of this interest translated into medical studies, clinical training in Psychiatry and academic research in Psychiatric Genetics.
+Indeed, I was one of the first psychiatrists to train in molecular genetics.
+The major contribution of my research has been the discovery of the importance of rare genetic variants in schizophrenia etiology, starting with an early publication that established the significance of chromosome 22q11.2 microdeletions in schizophrenia (Karayiorgou et al. PNAS 1995, 92(17):7612-6) and culminating with four recent publications that characterized the genome-wide landscape of rare genetic mutations (both point mutations and copy number mutations) in schizophrenia (Xu et al. Nature Genetics 2008, 40(7):880-5; Xu et al. PNAS 2009, 106(39):16746-51; Xu et al. Nature Genetics 2011, 43(9):864-8; Xu et al. Nature Genetics 2012, 44(12):1365-9).
+I have also keenly pursued translational studies in close collaboration with Joseph Gogos, and offered significant insights into the pathophysiology of schizophrenia through our animal model studies.
 I love opera, gourmet food and traveling.
 I also enjoy spending time with my amazing daughter Leonora.

 Joseph Gogos received a M.D. from the National University of Greece (Athens) and a Ph.
-D. from Harvard University (Cambridge) where he worked with Fotis Kafatos on understanding the specificity of transcriptional control.
+D. from Harvard University (Cambridge) where he worked on understanding the specificity of transcriptional control.
 Following a brief postdoc with the late Hal Weintraub in the Fred Hutchinson Cancer Research Center (Seattle), Joseph spent five years in the laboratory of Richard Axel at Columbia University (New York) working on how sensory maps are formed in the mammalian brain.
-During this period Joseph also moonlighted in the laboratory of Maria Karayiorgou where, inspired by her pioneering work on rare mutations in schizophrenia, he helped generate some of the first genetic mouse models of the disease.
-When Joseph established his own laboratory and joined the faculty of Columbia University in 2001, he joined forces with Maria's lab to explore schizophrenia’s complex but fascinating genetic and neural landscape.
+During this period Joseph also collaborated with Maria Karayiorgou to generate and analyze some of the first genetic mouse models of the disease.
+Joseph's lab explores schizophrenia’s complex but fascinating genetic and neural landscape and has contributed a series of important new insights.
 Joseph enjoys art, opera, French new wave cinema and reading on history and philosophy of science.
 In the midst of his hectic schedule, he seeks out and savors life's simple pleasures such as the bright blue and white summer days in the Aegean sea.

 Assistant Professor of Clinical Neurobiology (Psychiatry)